It's that time of year when panic sets in.

 - Alcohol and drug concerns

 - Sexual assault, date rape, sexual abuse issues

 - Domestic violence, harassment, stalking and assault

 - Meeting the expectations of self and others

 The Counseling Center is open 8 a.m. to noon and 1 to 5 p.m.
 Monday through Friday when the university is open.
 Call 989-774-3381 to make an appointment.

 Emergency appointments are available daily.
 Students who need to be seen the same day should tell the receptionist.

 Care Advocates also are located in each of the four Student Success Centers located in residence halls.

 In addition to counseling services, CMU provides CMU Cares and the CARE Team, a small group of CMU staff and faculty who meet weekly during the academic year to develop individualized plans to support students who are struggling or in distress.

-Anyone can alert the CARE Team to a student problem by calling 989-774-2273.
+When you have a concern for someone's health or well-being, you can submit a Care report online.
 When a student CARE Report is submitted to the CARE Team coordinator, plans are developed to help the student.